Editor choice

 Pro-Ject Carbon EVO $649

 Carbon fiber tonearm, best upgrade path on this list.
 Add the Pro-Ject BT5 preamp at $152 to complete the setup.
-Also consider Fluance RT85 ($549.99) for Ortofon 2M Blue included.
+Also consider the Fluance RT85 ($549.99) for the Ortofon 2M Blue included.

 $700 and above

 Coreless direct drive, auto-lift, Bluetooth aptX Adaptive, built-in switchable MM phono stage.
-The best deck for a serious home listener who wants to stop thinking about equipment.
-Pro-Ject EVO 2 ($799) for belt drive at the same price.
+Currently $799 down from $899.
+Best premium home record player on this list.
+Pro-Ject EVO 2 ($799) for pure belt drive — only 3 left in stock.

 Special situations

-The Technics SL-40CBT-K (16.9″ x 13.9″) and AT-LP60X are the most compact options.
-Keep at least 12 inches between any speaker cabinet and the turntable platter to avoid vibration feedback through the surface.
+The Technics SL-40CBT-K (16.9″ x 13.9″) and AT-LP60X are the most compact.
+Keep at least 12 inches between any speaker cabinet and the platter to avoid vibration feedback through the surface.

-Most people asking about a first turntable are really asking one of two questions: “What is the cheapest turntable that will not destroy my records?” or “What is the simplest setup possible?”
+Most people asking about a first turntable or record player are really asking one of two questions: “What is the cheapest turntable that will not destroy my records?” or “What is the simplest setup possible?”
 The answer to both is the same deck.

 Before explaining what to buy, the most important thing to understand is what not to buy.
 Turntables under $100 at Target, Walmart, and similar retailers use ceramic styli that track at five to seven grams of downforce.
 A quality cartridge tracks at one and a half to two grams.
-The extra weight does not just play the record louder.
-It physically grinds through the groove wall.
-After twenty plays on a suitcase turntable, records lose high-frequency detail permanently.
+The extra weight does not just play the record louder — it physically grinds through the groove wall.
+After twenty plays on a cheap suitcase record player, records lose high-frequency detail permanently.
 The records you ruin will cost more to replace than the money you saved on the deck.

 Best Automatic Turntable